 Pilots and Syncword symbol location and modulation

 Pilot symbols are utilised for some of the VDE-SAT uplink and downlink PL burst waveforms.
-A pilot symbol is a single symbol with unity power mapped to the constellation point .
+A pilot symbol is a single symbol with unity power mapped to the constellation point 1+j2.
 Single pilot symbols are regularly distributed over the burst, and the position of each pilot symbol is defined by the pilot distance.
-Denoting the pilot distance, the very first pilot symbol in the burst is located symbols after the last symbol of the preceding training sequence.
+Denoting the pilot distance, dp, the very first pilot symbol in the burst is located 1+dp2 symbols after the last symbol of the preceding training sequence (syncword).
+When dp is an even number, 1+dp2 is rounded down to the nearest integer, towards minus infinity.
 For the VDE-SAT uplink PL format SAT-MCS-5.50, the syncword size is 27 symbols and the pilot distance is 33 symbols.
 Counting from zero, the last training sequence symbol is thus located at symbol position 26, the first pilot symbol is located at position 43, and the next pilot symbol at position 76.

-For VDE-SAT downlink, uniformly repeated syncword are utilised for synchronisation purpose.
-The bit pattern sequence of a repeated syncword is equal to the preamble training sequence, as defined for VDE-SAT in Table A1-2.
-The location of the uniformly repeated syncwords is given by the syncword distance, defined as the distance between the first symbol of two subsequently syncwords.
+For VDE-SAT downlink, uniformly repeated syncword are utilised for synchronisation purpose as shown in Figure 51.
+The bit pattern sequence of a repeated syncword is equal to the preamble training sequence, as defined for VDE-SAT in Table 2.
+The location of the uniformly repeated syncwords are given by the syncword distance, defined as the distance between the first symbol of two subsequently syncwords.
 For the VDE-SAT downlink PL format SAT-MCS-0.50-1, the syncword distance is 1004 symbols.
-The first symbol of the preamble syncword and the first repeated syncword in such a burst waveform is thus located at postion 0 and 1004 correspondingly.
+The first symbol of the preamble syncword and the first repeated syncword in such a burst waveform is thus located at position 0 and 1004 correspondingly.
+The last syncword for this PL burst waveform format is followed by 958 additional symbols.

 Both uniformly repeated syncword and regularly distributed single pilot symbols are utilised for the π/4 QPSK and 8PSK modulated VDE-SAT downlink burst waveforms.
 The location of the repeated syncword and distributed pilot symbols is given by the pilot distance and the syncword distance as previously outlined.
-The first pilot symbol following a given syncword is thus always located symbols after the last symbol of that particular syncword.
-Furthermore, the distance from the last single pilot symbol preceding a given syncword to the first symbol of that particular syncword is also symbols.
+The first pilot symbol following a given syncword is thus always located 1+dp2 symbols after the last symbol of that particular syncword.
 For the VDE-SAT downlink PL format SAT-MCS-1.50-1 and SAT-MCS-3.50-1, both the syncword size and the pilot distance is 27 symbols, and the syncword distance is 2268 symbols.
 The last preamble syncword symbol is thus located at position 26, the first pilot symbol at position 40, and the next pilot symbol at position 67.
 The location of the last pilot symbol preceding the first repeated syncword becomes 2254, and the first repeated syncword symbol is located at position 2268.
+For both these PL burst waveform formats, the last syncword is followed by 3204 symbols, including single pilot symbols.
+The last single pilot symbol is followed by 31 symbols.

-A generalised PL burst structure containing both uniformly repetitive syncword and regularly distributed single pilot symbols is visualised in the figure below.
-The distance is referred to as “half a pilot distance” in the figure.
+A generalised PL burst structure containing both uniformly repetitive syncword and regularly distributed single pilot symbols are visualised in the figure below.
+The distance 1+dp2 is referred to as “half a pilot distance” in the figure.
+Varying number of symbols are following the last syncword and the last single pilot symbol for different PL formats.
+Some PL burst waveform formats have no symbols after the last syncword.